 🔹 Leading the coalition at UNDP resulting in a position paper that influenced the adoption of the first-ever international policy in 2020, thereby creating better employment, access to healthcare, and learning for 10,000 workers in 130 countries;

 🔹 Creating the global policy tracker in 2020 that monitors and analyzes socio-economic measures in response to COVID-19 in 221 countries through a gender lens, contributing to evidence-based policymaking and rated among the top three of the world’s most significant policy tracker initiatives;

-🔹 Founding the global Buryat club in 2021 that serves to preserve the endangered Buryat language and cultural heritage for current and future generations, while strengthening transnational social capital.
+🔹 Founding the Global Buryat Academy in 2021 that serves to preserve the endangered Buryat language and cultural heritage for current and future generations, while strengthening transnational social capital.